robertoverdecchia/code-comment-filter/README.md

 Code comment matcher
 ----------------
-Script matching comments of a git repository according to a predefined set of patterns.
+Script matching comments in a git repository source code to a predefined set of patterns.

 Dependencies
 ----------------